HUSKI3/EMenus/README.md

 **Things available:**
  - Flexible menu system with only one command to create a menu
  - SHA256 key generation
- - Data base system with integration into menus
  - Validation of input in one line of code

 **Things to come soon:**

  - Fully customizable menus
  - Coloured menus
- -
+ - Data base integration into menus